whily/history/README.md

    **lib** which is related to `dx`) to folder `$ANDROID_HOME/platform-tools`.

 2. Create library `lib` in the project root directory.
-Copy `maps.jar` of Google API to `lib` directory.
+Copy `google-play-services.jar` of Google Play services (e.g. the directory is `/opt/android-sdk/extras/google/google_play_services/libproject/google-play-services_lib/libs` in my machine.
+YMMV) to `lib` directory.

 3. In directory `res\values`, create an xml file (e.g. pokey.xml)
    with following content: